Yael-II/Fits-Header-Extractor/README.md

 ## Abstract

-[Fits](https://en.wikipedia.org/wiki/FITS/) are widely used file formats in astronomy.
-The content of the file is in two parts: the header and the data.
-The goal of this Python package is to explore fits header.
-To this end, I created a python library: `fits_header_extractor`, providing a `FitsHeaderExtractor` class, and a notebook.
+[FITS](https://en.wikipedia.org/wiki/FITS/) files are widely used in astronomy.
+The content of a FITS file is in two parts: the header and the data.
+The goal of this Python package is to explore FITS header.
+To this end, I created a python library: `fits_header_extractor`, providing a `FitsHeaderExtractor` class, and a notebook (see [this repository](https://github.com/Yael-II/MSc2-Project-FITS)).

 ## Requirements